ibm-cloud-docs/resiliency/services/secrets_manager.md

 {: .note}

 ### Customer disaster planning

 To recover from a service instance outage a recovery service instance should be created in a recovery region.
 The recovery service instance should be configured with same data as the source service instance.
 The recovery service instance may have secrets that are unique to the recovery region.

 Secret Manager service instance may have customer created dependencies on these optional services, make sure these exist in the recovered region:
-- Key Protect or HPCS service instance.
+- {{site.data.keyword.keymanagementservicefull}}
+- {{site.data.keyword.hscrypto}}
-- Event notification service.
+- {{site.data.keyword.messagehub_full}}

 Some secrets will need to be adjusted for the recovery region, for example connection strings or API keys to the regional services.